nicholashanson/fluid_simulation/README.md

 ./set_up.sh
 ```
 This will handle the entire build process from downloading and managing dependencies to compilation and linking.
 This may take a while depending on which dependencies are already present on your machine.
-This build
-process was tested on AWS using a clean EC2 instance and makes no assumptions about what is already installed on the system, except git.
+This build makes no assumptions about what is already installed on the system, except git.
 After the build is complete, you can run the program:
 ```cpp
 ./fs
 ```